findmypast/career-progression-framework/src/content/engineering/senior-engineer.md

 ### You are a trusted influencer within your team and regularly use this position to positively impact the team.

-- You help drive effective retropectives by raising issues and proposing meaningful actions.
+- You help drive effective retrospectives by raising issues and proposing meaningful actions.
 - You put forward a persuasive case for the use of a specific technology to solve a problem effectively.

 ### You're supporting the growth and development of your team, and individuals inside, or outside your team.